HuiyuanZang/HuiyuanZang.github.io/post/linux-kernel/generic/sleep-in-kernel.md

-# Delays and sleep in the kernel
+# How to choose delays and sleep in the kernel
 Without going into the details, there are two types of delays, depending on the context your code runs in: atomic or nonatomic.
 The mandatory header to handle delays in the kernel is
 ``` C